EverSeenTOTOTO/config/README.md

-# my dotfiles and configs
+# My dotfiles and configs

 > After clone this repo, you can use [zx](https://github.com/google/zx/blob/main/docs/markdown.md) to setup.
 >